Francesco Boccia: Political career

-Bocci worke as economic advisor to then Minister of Industry Enrico Letta from 1998 to 2001, and shortly thereafter joined The Daisy.
+Boccia worked as economic advisor to then Minister of Industry Enrico Letta from 1998 to 2001, and shortly thereafter joined The Daisy.

 Boccia served as Councilor for the economy in the city of Bari from July 2004 to October 2006, and is considered to be very close to former mayor of Bari and president of Apulia Michele Emiliano.

 During the Prodi II Cabinet, from 2006 to 2008, Boccia served as Head of the Department for the Development of Territorial Economies of the Presidency of the Council of Ministers, and was as well the liquidator commissioner and chairman of the extraordinary organ of liquidation of the financial instability of the city of Taranto.

 In view of the 2005 regional elections, Boccia ran in the primary elections of The Union held on 16 January 2005 to decide who will be the candidate for president of Apulia: he was defeated by Nichi Vendola, who was then elected president of Apulia.
 He tried once again to run for the primaries in view of the 2010 regional elections, but was again defeated by Vendola.

 Boccia was elected for the first time to the Chamber of Deputies in 2008, and was re-elected in 2013 and in 2018.
 In parliament, he chaired the Budget Committee.